Eatonton DUI Attorney - Eatonton DUI Lawyer

 One of our skilled Eatonton DUI Attorneys will cross-examine law enforcement with their own training and education.
 Most officers are trained from manuals from the National Highway Traffic Safety Administration (NHTSA).
 Much of the information contained in those manuals conflict with actual indicators of impairment and even DUI investigation procedures.
 However, they universally argue that even when a driver is not impaired, they are almost always guilty of some traffic violation.

-You only have ten business days after a DUI arrest in Georgia to request an ALS Hearing.
+You only have thirty days after a DUI arrest in Georgia to request an ALS Hearing or an ignition interlock device.
 The State of Georgia charges $150 to file for the hearing, and if it is not requested promptly, your driver's license will be suspended.
 If you refused testing of your breath, blood or urine, your license will be suspended for one year, with no chance for a permit.
 Do not wait; you only get one chance to have your case properly handled.

 FIELD SOBRIETY TESTS ARE DIFFICULT TO PERFORM SOBER